 The Board believes that it is important for each Director to have a proprietary interest in the Company to help align the Director's interest with those of the Company shareholders.
-To meet this objective, the Company's Director Stock Ownership Guidelines (the "Guidelines") require each Non-Management Director to own Company stock equivalent in value to five times (5X) such Director's annual cash retainer ("Ownership Level").
-This Ownership Level must be met within five years from the date the Non-Management Director is elected or appointed to the Board.
+To meet this objective, the Company's Stock Ownership Guidelines for Non-employee Directors and for Executive Officers (the "Guidelines") require each Non-Management Director to own Company stock equivalent in value to five times (5X) such Director's annual cash retainer ("Ownership Level").
+This Ownership Level must be met within three years from the date the Non-Management Director is elected or appointed to the Board.
 Adherence to the Guidelines is measured on the first trading day of the Company's fiscal year, based on such Non-Management Director's annual retainer at that time and the value of their current holdings, utilizing the closing price of the Company stock on such day (or, if not a trading day, the immediately preceding trading day).
 Once a Non-Management Director attains the Ownership Level, he or she will not be considered to fall out of compliance solely due to subsequent stock price declines (for the avoidance of doubt, changes in stock ownership due to sales of Company stock by a Non-Management Director may result in such Director falling out of compliance with the Guidelines).
-Shares owned (or beneficially owned) by a Non-Management Director and unvested Restricted Stock Units shall be counted towards reaching the Ownership Level.
+Shares owned (or beneficially owned) by a Non-Management Director, unvested Restricted Stock Units or Performance Restricted Stock Units and shares issued upon the vesting of Restricted Stock Units, Performance Restricted Stock Units and any other units representing a right to receive shares, including shares with respect to any units that have become vested but for which payment or delivery has been deferred, shall be counted towards reaching the Ownership Level.